oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

-# XTTS PreChecks on source Database
+# XTTS PreChecks on the Source Database

 ## Introduction